lluishernandez/jwt-examples/README.md

 # jwt-examples
-Some simple cases about JWT tokens (PyJWT) + Flask
+Some simple cases about JWT tokens (PyJWT) + Flask.
+Remember this examples are not designed nor implemented to be used in production, they just try to show different usage cases with JWT.

 ## Requirements
 - docker